EdgeHTML: a bad demise nobody much noticed

 Is this actually worrying?
 It is if we want other browser engines to be competitive: it leads web developers to privilege Blink over other engines, and that leads to sites being much better tested in Blink than any other engine, and that leads to the One Weird Bug that causes users to move to Blink-based browsers.

-That said, it's definitely the case that some features are more problematic from this regard than others: WebUSB likely has fewer negative consequences on the web platform despite currently being Blink-only compared with something like HTML Imports.
-Competition itself can also yield better solutions: an obvious current example is that Wasm is clearly a better solution than the x86-specific NaCl and even the more generic PNaCl, yet alone competition against closed systems like ActiveX and Flash.
+That said, it's undoubtedly the case that some features are more problematic from this regard than others: WebUSB likely has fewer negative consequences on the web platform despite currently being Blink-only compared with something like HTML Imports.
+Competition itself can also yield better solutions: an obvious current example is that Wasm is a better solution than the x86-specific NaCl and even the more generic PNaCl, let alone competition against closed systems like ActiveX and Flash.

 Open Source is not the Saviour You Hope #